Posted on: Feb 09, 2026 | Author: Admin

 • lighting differences (warm room vs daylight),

-• skin tone and texture behavior for cosmetics.
+• skin tone and texture for the cosmetics.

-If it looks fake, it’s not just a “visual” problem.
-It becomes a trust problem.
+If it appears fake, it's more than just a "visual" issue.
+It's a trust issue.

 Benefits of Virtual Try-on Solutions (what teams actually care about)